zouloux/pasta/doc/prepare-vps.md

 - 2 or 4 cpus.

 #### For single or other composed project
-It can go from 1cpu + 1gb + 10gb, but select carefully depending on the installed applications.
+It can start safely at 1cpu + 1gb + 10gb for basic websites, but select carefully depending on the installed applications.

 ## Configure network